hbctraining/publication_perfect/lessons/02_ggplot2_syntax.md

 ## Customizing the appearance of the non-data points on the plot

-Now that we know how to alter and customize the look of the data points on our plot within the `geom` layer, let's explore how to change the look of the non-data plotting elements, such as the plotting grid and labels.
+Now that we know how to alter and customize the look of the data points on our plot within the `geom` layer, let's explore how to change the **look or style** of the non-data plotting elements, such as the plotting grid and labels.
 Many of these non-data elements can be altered within a `theme()` layer.

 The ggplot2 `theme` system handles non-data plot elements such as: